Autodesk/bionano-wetLabAccelerator/CONTRIBUTING.md

 ## Submission Guidelines

+### Timing

+We will attempt to address all issues and pull requests within one week.
+It may a bit longer before pull requests are actually merged, as they must be inspected and tested.

 ### Issues

 If your issue appears to be a bug, and hasn't been reported, open a new issue.